 Women's Backpack Sizing and Fit

 It doesn’t matter how much padding or suspension your pack has—it won’t be comfortable if you don’t size it correctly.
 Many packs come in a women’s version, which generally feature shorter torso lengths than men’s packs, shoulder straps and hipbelts contoured specifically to fit a female shape, and—of course—dedicated colorways.
-The exception to this rule is ultralight packs like the Hyperlite, Gossamer Gear, ULA, and Zpacks above, which are only offered in unisex models.
+The exception to this rule is ultralight packs like the Hyperlite, Gossamer Gear, ULA, Black Diamond, and Zpacks, which are only offered in unisex models.
 However, thanks to their deeper range of size and customization options (for the Circuit 68, ULA lets you choose between four torso lengths, six hipbelt sizes, and two types of shoulder straps), these packs ensure a great fit for bodies of all sizes.

 Backpacking along ridgeline